 The authors acknowledge that the publishers have the legal

 right to take appropriate action against the authors for any

 such violation of the terms and conditions as laid down in

-TITLE: The title should be precise and brief
+Title: The title of the article should be

-and must not be more than 120 characters.
-Authors should avoid
+precise and brief and must not be more than 120 characters.

 Authors should also provide a short ‘running title’.

 Title, running title, byline, correspondent footnote and keywords

 should be written as presented in original manuscripts.